Mrs. Sandford’s Third Grade Class

 Dear Third Grade Families,

-My name is Mrs. Ashley Sandford, and I am so excited to be your child’s Third Grade teacher and look forward to working with each of you to create a fabulous 2019-2020 School Year!
+My name is Mrs. Ashley Sandford, and I am so excited to be your child’s Third Grade teacher and look forward to working with each of you to create a fabulous 2020-2021 School Year!
 I am originally from Jacksonville, Florida and attended University of Florida for my undergraduate degree.
 I then went to law school and practiced family law for three years before realizing working with and teaching children was my true calling.
-I became certified while I lived in Corpus Christi, Texas at Texas A&M University.
-I have previously taught 6th and 7th grade.
-I cannot wait to begin the school year with our third grade class and dive into a fun and challenging curriculum.
+I became certified while I lived in Corpus Christi, Texas at Texas A&M University as an elementary teacher.
+I previously taught 6th and 7th grade and this is my second year at Blessed Trinity teaching third grade.
+I cannot wait to begin the school year with this third grade class and dive into a fun and challenging curriculum of learning!

 I aim to bring an open mind, a positive attitude, and high expectations to the classroom each day.
 I also strive to bring consistency, diligence, and warmth to my job in the hope that I can ultimately inspire and encourage present and future leaders.